ragu222/charges-may-apply/README.md

 I'm going to go ahead and assume you know how to create a Google Sheet so this section's pretty sparse.

-Thet sheetId is found in the address of the Google Sheet.
+Thet sheetId is the long string of letters and numbers in the address of the Google Sheet.

 Example:
 https://docs\.google.com/spreadsheets/d/**18Rtd53P1SXAuhD3XNnQozALflWJxMitJQnSCtyxXP5o**/edit#gid=0